aijuice1/Left-hand-password-generator/README.md

 Use in your terminal of choice.

-If you want a 8 or 12 character password - change -c16 to 8 or 12.
+If you want a 8 or 12 character password then change -c16 to 8 or 12.

 ```bash